StefanMdvs/bianca-makeup/README.md

 # Name
 The project's name is **Bianca Mihaela makeup artist Dublin** and it was built using the knowledge gained within the course, for a family member living in Dublin that wants to increase their clients through an online presence.
+ The live website can be found [here](http://www.google.com).

 # Purpose
 Bianca has been practicing makeup on various ocasions for different events,